 Other needs were less commonly reported, but harder for families to find.
 Only 18% of active-duty spouse respondents with a current or upcoming deployment reported needing caregiver respite or support, but 74% of those respondents did not know where to find such resources.
 In line with previous research,7 46% of active-duty spouse respondents with recently deployed or deploying service members reported "access to mental health care" as a critical need.
 Of these, 40% were currently receiving care, 16% did not know how to access it, and 35% reported they do not receive care but would like to.
-Bureaucratic and logistical barriers to receiving mental health care are well-documented8 and align with our research: for example, "difficulty scheduling an appointment" (45%) and "finding child care" (40%) were top reasons for not receiving care and engagement opportunities for family members, such as social activities that include child care, support for children's activities, and special needs family members.
+Bureaucratic and logistical barriers to receiving mental health care are well-documented8 and align with our research: for example, "difficulty scheduling an appointment" (45%) and "finding child care" (40%) were top reasons for not receiving care among active-duty spouse respondents who desired it.
+Other unmet needs center on self-care and engagement opportunities for family members, such as social activities that include child care, support for children's activities, and special needs family members.